llpeterson/scaling/multicast.md

-If an MSDP peer RP that receives one of these broadcasts has active receivers for that multicast group, it sends a source-specific `Join`, on that RP's own behalf, to the source host, as shown in the [Figure 3(a)](#msdp).
+If an MSDP peer RP that receives one of these broadcasts has active receivers for that multicast group, it sends a source-specific `Join`, on that RP's own behalf, to the source host, as shown in [Figure 3(a)](#msdp).
 The `Join` message builds a branch of the source-specific tree to this RP, as shown in [Figure 3(b)](#msdp).
 The result is that every RP that is part of the MSDP network and has